 High Price Travel Gifts for Kids – $50 and up

-I made the mistake of not having rolling luggage for my youngest two kids when we travel and Victor and I ended up carrying two bags each through the airport.
-It’s better to have a soft luggage because often when we land in a new country, our rental car doesn’t have enough space and we can smoosh backpacks and soft luggage down by kid’s feet.
+I made the mistake of not having rolling luggage for my youngest two kids when we traveled and Victor and I ended up carrying two bags each through the airport.
+It’s better to have soft luggage because often when we land in a new country, our rental car doesn’t have enough space and we can smoosh backpacks and soft luggage down by kid’s feet.

 This Lillian Vernon luggage shown below is cute and stylish, making it great for a girl age 10 and under.
 The Rockland rolling duffel luggage is more practical for a boy and in their other designs, they’re perfect for a girl as well.

 With so many pockets and zippers in both, these pieces of luggage are highly functional making getting through airport security quick and easy (something all travel families can appreciate).